compsocialscience/summer-institute/2023/montreal/apply.md

 ### Applying to multiple locations
 ### <a name="applying_to_multiple_locations"></a>
 It is allowed to apply to more than one Summer Institute location, but not at the same time.
 For example, you can apply to SICSS-Princeton, and then if you are not accepted you can apply to one of the other locations if it has a later deadline.
-However, you cannot have an applications under review at two locations simultaneously.
+However, you cannot have an applications under review at two locations simultaneously..